Goddak/Weather-App/README.md

 - Background image animation/transition (make it less jumpy)
 - More background images for more specific displays
 - Some sort of design for the front page

-- Open to any suggestions on how I can improve.
+- Open to any other suggestions on how I can improve it.